-The propagation can be done through apical cutting, rhizome division and separation of shoots.
+The propagation can be done through apical cutting, rhizome division, and separation of shoots.
 The apical cutting is done when the plants are overgrown.
-The upper(apical) portion of the plant can be cut and planted in to the soil.
+The upper(apical) portion of the plant can be cut and planted into the soil.

-The division of rhizome can be done during transplantation.
+The division of the rhizome can be done during transplantation.
 The part of the rhizome with a new shoot emergence can be carefully cut and planted separately.

 The plants can also be propagated by separating the shoot system with roots.
 This can be planted and grown as a new plant.
 These plantlets are present surrounding the parent plant.

 The plants can also be propagated by seeds.
 Viable seeds can be selected and sown in a potting mixture.
 They are watered regularly to maintain moisture.
 The seeds germinate in 3-4 weeks.

 Yes, the Rhoeo plant is considered an air-purifying plant.

 Yes, the Rhoeo plant is kept under the poisonous plant category.
 Infestation of any part of the plant can cause irritation and stomach issues.
 It should be kept away from children and pets.

 The Rhoeo plant is not a completely indoor plant, it required bright direct indirect sunlight but can do well indoors if it gets bright indirect sunlight.

 Yes, like all the other plants, the Roheo plant also needs sunlight.
 It can survive some time in shade but ultimately for better growth, the Rhoeo plant needs bright direct or indirect sunlight.